AMND-git/AMND/README.md

 README for AMND
 ===
 AMND is a system for identification and segmentation of myelinated nerve fibers in a cross-sectional optical-microscopic image using a convolutional neural network.
 It can extract only myelin sheaths from sample images.
-It is opetimized for our sample data, but you can customized it in accordance with image sizes, magnifications and conditions of your samples and what you want to measure.
+It is optimized for our sample data, however you can customized it in accordance with image sizes, magnifications, and conditions of your samples and what you want to measure.

 INSTALL
 ===